min69u/Reforestation/README.md

-## "Why do seagulls fly over the ocean?"
-"Because if they flew over the bay, we'd call them bagels."
+## How come the stadium got hot after the game?
+Because all of the fans left.